googleprojectzero/functionsimsearch/README.md

 ### Prerequisites

 This code has a few external dependencies.
 The dependencies are:
+  - CMake, for building
   - DynInst 9.3, built and the relevant shared libraries installed
   - (In order to build DynInst, you may need to build libdwarf from scratch with --enable-shared)
   - PE-parse, a C++ PE parser: https://github.com/trailofbits/pe-parse.git
   - PicoSHA2, a C++ SHA256 hash library: https://github.com/okdshin/PicoSHA2.git
   - SPII, a C++ library for automatic differentiation & optimization: https://github.com/PetterS/spii.git
+  - GoogleTest, a C++ unit testing library
+  - GFlags, a C++ library for handling command line parameters

 ### Installing